rmarable/ParallelClusterMaker/README.md

 ParallelClusterMaker supports the following features through the command line:

-* User-configurable time-based cron-style cluster life cycle management i.e. clusters will self-terminate when `--cluster_lifetime` has been exceeded.
+* User-configurable time-based cron-style cluster life cycle management that causes stacks to self-terminate when `--cluster_lifetime` has been exceeded.
 The default is 30 days.

 * Command line designation of dev, test, stage, and prod operating levels.